SCLBD/DeepfakeBench/README.md

   <img src="figures/archi.png" style="max-width:60%;">
 </div>

-Welcome to *DeepfakeBench*, the comprehensive benchmark for deepfake detection!
-With a focus on modular architecture, our comprehensive platform offers a wide range of benefits, including extensibility, maintainability, fairness, and analytical capability.
-Whether you're an expert in the field or new to the world of deepfake, DeepfakeBench is designed to captivate and empower you in the realm of deepfake detection.
+Welcome to *DeepfakeBench*, your one-stop solution for deepfake detection!
+Here are some key features of our platform:

+> ✅ **Unified Platform**: *DeepfakeBench* presents the first comprehensive benchmark for deepfake detection, resolving the issue of lack of standardization and uniformity in this field.
+>
+> ✅ **Data Management**: *DeepfakeBench* provides a unified data management system that ensures consistent input across all detection models.
+>
+> ✅ **Integrated Framework**: *DeepfakeBench* offers an integrated framework for the implementation of state-of-the-art detection methods.
+>
+> ✅ **Standardized Evaluations**: *DeepfakeBench* introduces standardized evaluation metrics and protocols to enhance the transparency and reproducibility of performance evaluations.
+>
+> ✅ **Extensive Analysis and Insights**: *DeepfakeBench* facilitates an extensive analysis from various perspectives, providing new insights to inspire the development of new technologies.

-<font size=5><center><b> Table of Contents </b> </center></font>
+<font size=5><center><b> 📋 Table of Contents </b> </center></font>

 - [DeepfakeBench: A Comprehensive Benchmark of Deepfake Detection](#deepfakebench-a-comprehensive-benchmark-of-deepfake-detection)
   - [Features](#features)